mkerker/dckr/docker2.md

 So far, we have installed things in our container images by downloading packages.
 We can also copy files from the *build context* to the container that we are building.

 Remember: the *build context* is the directory containing the Dockerfile.
-In this chapter, we will learn a new Dockerfile keyword: COPY.
+In this chapter, we will learn a new Dockerfile keyword:

+`COPY`

- Build some C code
+#### Step 1: Build some C code

 We want to build a container that compiles a basic "Hello world" program in C. Here is the program, hello.c: